 Poverty Reduction

-– How can Canada best strike a balance between the principles of solidarity – ‘we’re all in this together’ – and subsidiarity – ‘everyone should do what he or she can to support themselves, before burdening others?’
+- How can Canada and Canadians best strike a balance between the principles of solidarity – ‘we’re all in this together’ – and subsidiarity – ‘everyone should do what he or she can to support themselves, before burdening others?’

-– What, if anything, should be done to ensure that a dignified living wage, capable of providing a dignified home and opportunity to support a family is available to workers, or those willing to work, or to reduce poverty in Canada?
+- What, if anything, should be done to ensure that a dignified living wage, capable of providing a dignified home and opportunity to support a family, is available to workers and those willing to work?
 Should a basic income policy be considered?
 If so, what form should it take?
-What can or should be done by the provinces, and what should be left to the federal government, or to private or community organizations?

 - It has been observed that debt levels among the elderly are increasing, especially as the costs of long-term, dignified care increase.
 What can or should be done to alleviate poverty and debt among the elderly?